 BA Liberal Arts (Archaeology & Anthropology) at UT Austin, 2000.

-Happisburgh, Norfolk: British Museum/AHOB: specialized imagery of intertidal landscape feature (SfM) / 2013
+Happisburgh, Norfolk: British Museum/NHM/AHOB/ digital modelling of early human footprints (SfM) / 2013

 St Mary's Watford: Watford Borough Council/ W. Herts Archaeological & Historical Society / survey of gravestones (2013)